janopletal96/latex_thesis_template/README.md

 Bibliography style is set to czechinounsrt.
 For this purpose you will find `czechinounsrt.bst` file in main directory.

 More information about bibliography here: https://en.wikibooks.org/wiki/LaTeX/Bibliography_Management

+## Useful links

+TBD

+## Last word

+I am open to any ideas, that would improve this template.
+Hope you will find this template useful.